French whist

-French Whist refers to three different card games: Whist as played in 19th century Paris; a variant of standard Whist; and a purported variant of Scotch Whist or Catch the Ten.
+French whist is any of three different card games: whist as played in 19th century Paris; a variant of standard whist; and a purported variant of Scotch whist or catch the ten.
+It should not be confused with the term "French whist" when employed to refer to historical, cultural and ludemic aspects of whist as played in France.

-Parisian Whist
+Parisian whist

-In 1849, Reuben Roy describes a game he calls "French Whist" as "played in the fashionable circles of the French Capital".
+In 1849, Reuben Roy describes a game he calls "French whist" as "played in the fashionable circles of the French capital".
 This varied from his description of the English game in that it had a preference suit called the favourite.
 The preference suit was the first trump suit of the game; on this and every subsequent occasion that it became the trump suit, it doubled the points value of three honours from 2 to 4 points; of four honours from 4 to 8 and of each trick from 1 to 2 points.
 One impact of this was that a rubber could be won in 2 deals.
 Game was 10 points and any surplus points, known as the enfilade were carried forward to the next game.
 Thus a team could win or lose in one deal if the favourite were combined with the enfilade.